Opioid addicts are using their pets to get their fix

 Similar legislation was enacted in Connecticut and New Hampshire in 2016.

-And in July, Alaska Gov. Bill Walker, a Republican, signed into law a bill that put strict seven-day limits on opioid prescriptions from any doctor — including veterinarians.
+And in July, Alaska Gov. Bill Walker, an independent, signed into law a bill that put strict seven-day limits on opioid prescriptions from any doctor — including veterinarians.
 Previously, doctors and vets were able to dole out 30-day prescriptions.

 One of the first states to include veterinarians in the list of drug-prescribers who must use a statewide PMP was Oklahoma.

-Note: CORRECTION (Sept.
-5, 2:00 p.m.): An earlier version of this article misidentified the current party affiliation of Alaska Gov. Bill Walker.
-He is an independent, not a Republican.